VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/Free AI using Ollama in .NET MAUI Application.md

 Download a compatible LLaMA model from Ollama or another source.
 Ensure that the model is in a format supported by LLamaSharp.
 Save the model file in your application's resources or a known path.

 There are two popular formats of model files of LLMs, these are PyTorch format (.pth) and Huggingface format (.bin).
 LLamaSharp uses a `GGUF` format file, which can be converted from these two formats.
-To get a `GGUF` file, there are two options:

-Search model name + 'gguf' in [Huggingface](https://huggingface.co/), you will find many model files that have already been converted to `GGUF` format.
+To get a `GGUF` file, search model name + 'gguf' in [Huggingface](https://huggingface.co/).

 I downloaded the `Llama 3.1` model ([Link](https://huggingface.co/cognitivecomputations/dolphin-2.9.4-llama3.1-8b-gguf)).